xregistry/spec/core/spec.md

 - Core attributes that are `serverrequired` MUST NOT have this aspect changed to `false`
-- Core attributes that are `readonly` and `serverrequired` MUST NOT have the `readonly` apsect changed to `false`
+- Core attributes that are `readonly` and `serverrequired` MUST NOT have the `readonly` aspect changed to `false`
 - The `name` and `type` aspects of core attributes MUST NOT be changed

 To indicate a change to a core attribute, the attribute MUST be defined as part of the Registry model.
 Any core attributes that are not explicitly defined in the model of a Registry MUST be implicitly present and be as defined by this specification.
 In other words, the Registry's model consists of the core attributes (as defined by this specification) overlaid with the core and extension attributes that are explicitly defined as part of its model.